small, New Polish Books Coming in 2018: Searching, Discovering, Deducting, dorota_maslowska_ag.jpg, Dorota Masłowska, photo: Adam Kozak/AG

 Kornel Filipowicz's Romans Prowincjonalny i Inne Historie

 In February, a new novel by Kornel Filipowicz comes out – Romans Prowincjonalny i Inne Historie (A Provincial Romance and Other Stories).
 This is the author’s third book published by the Znak publishing house in recent years.

 Kornel Filipowicz is an unrivalled master of the written word.
 His prose is articulate, concise and full of sympathy for human beings and their world.
 Filipowicz discovers hidden meanings behind banal events, turning on their inner light.

 In his latest book, the author weaves stories of intimacy, longing, failures, encounters and separations into a multicolour, glimmering landscape of human emotions.
 The compilation of stories, handpicked by the poet & journalist Wojciech Bonowicz, includes two 'micro novels', a genre created by Filipowicz himself.

 Mikołaj Grynberg's Księga Wyjścia

 The year 2018 marks the 50th anniversary of the events of March 1968 in Poland.
-The Czarne publishing house will commemorate the anniversary by releasing Mikołaj Grynberg's Księga Wyjścia (Book of Genesis) on 7th March 2018.
+The Czarne publishing house will commemorate the anniversary by releasing Mikołaj Grynberg's Księga Wyjścia (Book of Exodus) on 7th March 2018.